-I have said before to my fellow SRWG peers I felt a fraud when hearing of them being swamped in the first wave and some redeployed to critical care.
+I have said before to my fellow peers that I felt like a fraud when hearing about them being swamped in the first wave and some of them being redeployed to critical care.

 John Hayes is a therapy assistant practitioner, urgent care team, at Queen Alexandra Hospital, Portsmouth.
-He is a member of the CSP Support Worker Reference Group (SWRG).
+He is a member of the CSP Associate member Support Worker Reference Group (SWRG).

 This wave has been different.
-While some registered staff being pulled to critical care (as in the first wave) the biggest change is the patients we are seeing on our wards.
+With some registered staff being pulled to critical care (as in the first wave), the biggest change is the patients we are seeing on our wards.

 The number of patients requiring oxygen therapy and respiratory physio input is increasing.